awarnock3/isearch2/doc/Markdown/CGI-Tutorial.md

 We\'re now ready to start the main part of building Isearch and Isearch-cgi.

-The first thing to do is to edit the file \"Makefile\".
+The first thing to do is to edit the file `Makefile`.
 Basically, load the Makefile in your favorite editor and follow the directions.
 At one point, you\'ll see a line that says \"That\'s all!
 Type \'make\'\".
 Don\'t edit below that line unless you really know what you\'re doing.

-Now it\'s time to type \"make\".
+Now it\'s time to type `make`.
 Don\'t be surprised if the compiler prints some warnings: no one is perfect.
 If all goes well, the Makefile will print:
 ```